 Seeing my students going from listening to just watching in my opinion has changed the way we learn, but in thought to myself not in a great way.
 Your ears are the most important tool when learning music, not your eyes.
 So listening to music is way more productive than watching someone playing a piece on video is less intuitive.

-The power of listening is one of the most productive ways of learning, yes it’s difficult and I found it difficult when I started, but over time it does get a lot easier, I promise.
+The power of listening is one of the most productive ways of learning.

 Books to think about when learning